 A great alcohol-free option if… you are into traditional beer styles.

-BrewDog’s flagship IPA beer and its alcohol-free equivalent, BrewDog Punk AF, both stand out for being incredibly fruity on the nose.
+BrewDog’s flagship IPA beer and its alcohol-free equivalent, BrewDog Punk AF, both stand out for being incredibly fruity on the nose – we enjoyed both in the taste test.
 Their strong tropical flavours make both the alcoholic and alcohol-free version great for craft-beer lovers, with the alcohol-free option having quite a strong bitter after-taste.
 The alcoholic one is thicker and the finish is slightly more well-rounded but that’s to be expected given its relatively high ABV.